Q: I work full time and it is often hard to set an appointment with the veterinarian. Do you have late hours or Saturday hours available?

 A: By law we are required to have written prescriptions on file for all prescription medications dispensed and or prescribed.
 Additionally, pharmacies should not sell prescription meds without a written script, or a log of the doctors phone authorization for the medication.
 We have encountered and been involved in several instances in which local pharmaceutical suppliers were maintaining erroneous records.

 Please keep in mind when needing prescription medications that a written script generally takes 24 hours to get to the pharmacy.
 Our doctors are out of the office on a regular basis as most appointments are for ambulatory service.
 Many of the drugs needed are available at our clinic and are accessible during business hours.
 This can be the easiest and fastest way to obtain what you need.
 The receptionist can phone your doctor for verbal authorization and make the notation in the medical records as soon as authorized.
 Our primary goal is to see to the needs of our clients and patients while observing all federal and state regulations.
 We will always be as prompt as possible.

 Q: What other method is there to obtain drug refill and supplements other than driving to the Equine Medical Service Clinic?

-A: Yes, log onto our online pharmacy and request your pharmacy refill or supplement refill and have your order shipped to you.
+A: Yes, log onto our website and request your pharmacy refill or supplement refill and have your order shipped to you.